predictiveworks/cdap-connect/crate-connect/docs/CrateSink-batchsink.md

 Description
 ---
-This is a batch sink to write structured records to a Crate database.
+This is a batch connector plugin for writing structured records to a Crate database.

 Crate is a distributed SQL database built on top of a NoSQL foundation.
 It combines the familiarity of SQL with the scalability and data flexibility of NoSQL, enabling